trilinos/Trilinos/cmake/std/atdm/README.md

 $ make NP=16  # Uses ninja -j16

-$ ctest -j16  # Might need to be run with srun or some other command
+$ ctest -j16  # Might need to be run with srun or some other command, see below
 ```

 The command:

 ```
-$ source $TRILINOS_DIR/cmake/std/atdm/load_env.sh <job-name>
+$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh <job-name>
 ```

-determines what machines you are on and then loads the correct environment
+determines what machine you are on (using `hostname`) and then loads the
-automatically for that machine and for the build options passed through in
+correct environment automatically for that machine and for the build options
-`<job-name>` (or errors out if the current machine is not supported).
+passed through in `<job-name>` (or errors out if the current machine is not
+one of the supported machines).

 The `<job-name>` argument is a single string of the form
 `XXX-<keyword0>-<keyword1>-...` where the following keywords are recognized: